teuk/mediabot_v3/install/migrations/README.md

 REMINDERS
 BOT_ALIAS
 KARMA
+TRIVIA_SCORES
+NOTE
 ```

-These tables are used by reminder, alias and karma-related code paths.
+These tables are used by reminder, alias, karma, trivia and note-related code paths.

 ## Recommended application method